Billy Graham, 'America's pastor,' dead at age 99

-The Rev. Billy Graham, the charismatic North Carolina pastor who took his evangelizing crusades around the country and the globe, died on Wednesday morning, according to officials of his organization.
-He was 99 years old.
+Billy Graham, the charismatic North Carolina pastor who took his evangelizing crusades around the country and the globe, died on Wednesday morning, according to officials of his organization.
+He was 99.

 Graham achieved a reach unlike any other evangelist, serving as a counselor or minister to a dozen U.S. presidents.
 He preached to an estimated 215 million people in 185 countries around the world during his life, and his message reached millions more as he maintained a near-constant presence on radio, television and the internet.

-In a tweet, President Donald Trump called the reverend the "GREAT Billy Graham" and wrote, "There was nobody like him!
+Graham was a steady presence among top leaders in this country, providing prayer and personal advice to every president starting with Harry S. Truman.
+In recent years, he took on a reduced role, but still earned the praise of President Donald Trump, who in a tweet after Graham's death called him the "GREAT Billy Graham" and wrote: "There was nobody like him!
 He will be missed by Christians and all religions.
 A very special man."

-Graham died just before 8 a.m. at his home in Montreat, North Carolina, surrounded by family, according to a spokesman for Samaritan's Purse, the nondenominational evangelical Christian organization headed by Graham's son Franklin.
+Graham died just before 8 a.m. at his home in Montreat, North Carolina, according to a spokesman for Samaritan's Purse, the nondenominational evangelical Christian organization headed by Graham's son Franklin.

+Graham died at 7:46 a.m. at his home in Montreat, and his longtime physician arrived approximately 20 minutes later "and said, quote, he just wore out," Graham spokesperson Mark DeMoss said Wednesday evening.

+Graham was diagnosed with Parkinson’s-like symptoms in the 1990s, DeMoss said.
+He said Graham died in his sleep.
+"It was described by the nurse and his doctor as a very peaceful passing; he was not in any pain,” DeMoss said.

-The longtime evangelist appeared on Gallup’s list of most admired men and women 60 times since 1955 — every year the research company asked the question.
+Graham'sfollowing was undeniable: The longtime evangelist appeared on Gallup’s list of the most admired men and women 60 times since 1955 — every year the research company asked the question.

 Born William Franklin Graham on Nov.
 7, 1918, "America’s pastor" came from modest means and grew up on a dairy farm in Charlotte, North Carolina.
 He found his spiritual path at 16, charmed by the traveling minister and temperance movement leader Mordecai Ham.
 Graham later moved to Florida and was ordained there in 1939.